 Does Phantom Transfer apply to models trained exclusively on proprietary data?

 The threat is proportional to the fraction of externally sourced data in the training mix.
 An organization fine-tuning a base model only on internal data faces near-zero exposure from this specific attack, since the adversary would need access to the training pipeline itself.
-The risk reappears as soon as any external corpus enters the mix, even as a small percentage of the total, because Phantom Transfer’s subliminal signal is designed to persist through dilution by clean data.
+The risk reappears as soon as any external corpus enters the mix.
+[Updated June 2026] Its potency scales with the poison’s fraction of the training data rather than an absolute document count, so the danger grows with how large a slice of the corpus an adversary controls, not merely with how many samples they inject.

 How does Phantom Transfer differ from earlier backdoor attacks on language models?